neelsg/lithium/docs/tour.md

     var = map(key)

+If `key` is not in the map, then `var` is the zero value for the map's value type.

 Delete an element:

     map.delete(key)

-Test that a key is present with a two-value assignment:
+Test that a key is present:

-    var, ok = map(key)
+    ok = map.exists(key)

 If `key` is in the map, `ok` is `true`.
 If not, `ok` is `false`.

-If `key` is not in the map, then `var` is the zero value for the map's value type.

 ## Variadic functions